initgrep-com/initgrep.blog/_codeCollection/randomCode/The new Collection tutorial one (3rd copy).markdown

 bannercolor: "blue-grey"
 title:  "The revisited slogan of narcissim."
 date:   2016-10-31
+excerpt: "She’s cool in a way that isn’t like girls at school, but that’s been in books and movies: the sad, beautiful girl"
 meta: "She’s cool in a way that isn’t like girls at school, but that’s been in books and movies: the sad, beautiful girl"
 category: software
 author: "irshad ahmad sheikh"